 The Inland Marine Guide classes include:

-- Construction: Builders’ Risk, Contractors’ Combination, Contractors’ Equipment, Installation Floater, Riggers Insurance
+- Construction: Builders’ Risk, Contractors’ Combination, Contractors’ Equipment, Installation Floater, Riggers Coverage

 - Communications: Radio and TV Towers and Equipment

-- Electronic Data Processing: Coverage for hardware, software, mainframes, PCs, and websites
+- Electronic Data Processing: Coverage for hardware, software, and data compromise

-- Fine Arts: Fine Art Dealers, Fine Arts Floater
+- Fine Arts: Fine Art Dealers, Fine Arts Floater, Museum Coverage

 - Floaters: Bailee, Exhibition, Processing Risks, Sales Representatives’, Scheduled Property, Mobile Equipment, Patterns and Dies